Giving the example, strengthening the sense of community and sea, the youth are an engine of change

 An empowered community

-Culture, jungle, beaches, sea, biodiversity, a fishing village that lives in permanent communication with the reef.
-We are talking about an exemplar place that knows how to conserve its environment and how to maintain its essence over the last 30 years.
-In contrast, in several Caribbean countries, almost everything has been privatized, urbanized, and commercialized, and the exuberant and virgin nature has ceased to exist as such.
+Culture, jungle, beaches, sea, biodiversity, and a fishing village that lives in permanent communication with the reef.
+We are talking about an exemplary place that has conserved its environment and maintained its essence over the last 30 years.
+In contrast, in several Caribbean countries, almost everything has been privatized, urbanized, and commercialized, and the exuberant, pristine nature has largely disappeared.
 In Costa Rica, we are talking about an indigenous population that was not colonized, and lived, grew food, and was sustained by its environment without destroying it.
 We are talking about Puerto Viejo, a cosmopolitan, strong, and empowered community.

 “I think it’s ancestral, people have it in their veins.”

 Felix’s dream is to see biodiversity flourish once again.
-“My ambition” he says with perky humor because dreams are often unattainable, “is to make this as real as possible.
-No matter where, I want to be making an impact, living, and fighting for what I care about.
+“My ambition,” he says with perky humor because dreams are often unattainable, “is to make this as real as possible.
+No matter where I am, I want to make an impact, live, and fight for what I care about.
 Without this, I would not be able to find either happiness or satisfaction,” concludes the young man whose life force is the direct contact with nature.

 “I would like to tell the young people of Talamanca to think of themselves, to value themselves, and to follow their dreams, whatever these are.
 To not let themselves be crushed by anyone, to look for solutions, even when they cannot find them.
 To be strong,” Esteban exclaims.

-Social media for Community Center for Diving and Ambassadors of the Sea
+Social media for the Community Center for Diving and Ambassadors of the Sea

 Facebook